 Ideas for expressing gratitude

-If you’d prefer something more high-tech, there are plenty of gratitude apps to try.
+- If you’d prefer something more high-tech, try these gratitude apps.

-The ultimate expression of gratitude is handwriting someone a note of thanks or a letter expressing their wonderful qualities and how they’ve made your life better.
-You can hand-deliver and read the letter, mail or email it, or not send it at all.
-Research suggests reading letters of gratitude can boost your happiness for as long as a month.
+- The ultimate expression of gratitude is handwriting someone a note of thanks.
+Reading letters of gratitude can boost happiness for as long as a month.

 There are no hard and fast rules when it comes to gratitude; it’s about what feels meaningful for you.